spatie/laravel-event-projector-demo-app/readme.md

 3. Run `composer install`
 4. Run `php artisan migrate:fresh --seed`

-After these steps you should have many `StoredEvents`.
+After these steps you should have many `StoredEvent`s.
 The  `accounts` and `transaction_counts` tables should be filled.